padok-team/terraform-azurerm-network/README.md

 ## User Stories for this module

 - AAOPS I can easily create a network which contain a vnet and multiple subnets.
+- AAOPS I can easily create a network and export its logs with a Monitor Diagnostic Setting.

 ## Usage